Holy smokes, I’m in Amsterdam! I’m here visiting my sister!

 I’m not going to get too much into it here, but that’s the way it is.

 You should spray your plant regularly (monthly or even weekly) with EM and one of the liquid fertilizers I mentioned, in order to keep its health up, which will keep pests away.

 But be careful not to over-fertilize – I’ve done it several times and it ain’t pretty.

 If you get soft-bodied insects like aphids, you can make a mixture of garlic and soap and water.
 Crush 1 medium clove of garlic and marinate it in 1/2 tsp of mineral/vegetable oil for at least 24 hours.
 Then add 1/2 tsp of soap and mix well in 1/4 cup of water.
 When it’s time to spray, dilute this again in 1 liter of water and spray on the plants in the morning.
 The garlic, oil and soap all have their own insecticidal properties, and they work on some fungal diseases, too.

-The garlic and baking soda can work pretty well, but they don’t fix the reason the pests were there in the first place, which is lack of plant health, so be sure to try to improve that.
+The garlic can work pretty well, but it doesn’t fix the reason the pests were there in the first place, which is lack of plant health, so be sure to try to improve that.
 I always come back through with EM a day after I spray this stuff, in order to repopulate the leaf surface with the good guys.

 Maintenance And Harvesting

 If you’re growing herbs or any kind of organic container vegetable gardening, most plants will prefer full sun, so that’s where your containers should go if possible.